DionneMaguire/dionnes_wines/README.md

 ![wine detail edit delete](/documentation/images/detail-edit-del.png)

 From either page if the store owner clicks edit they are taken to the edit wine page.
-The store owner also gets an alert messgae to say that they are editing and name the wine.
+The store owner also gets an alert message to say that they are editing and name the wine.

 ### Edit Wine page